Huerte/Gitomation/Inspirational_Quote.md

 ### "In order to carry a positive action, we must develop here a positive vision." - Dalai Lama
 ### "A minute's success pays the failure of years." - Robert Browning
 ### "Some people are old at 18 and some are young at 90.
 Time is a concept that humans created." - Yoko Ono
+### "There is no truth.
+There is only perception." - Gustave Flaubert